How is play a window into creative thinking and social life?

 "(Beresin's) tone is playful and fun, not stereotypically academic, as she manages to integrate authoritative source material effectively with her descriptions of children playing four-square and hopscotch."

 —TEACHERS COLLEGE RECORD

-NEUARTS, Neighborhood Engagement at the University of the Arts was created in 2013 by Anna Beresin and Lindsay Sparagana to simultaneously address two needs: a lack of access to arts programming for children in our local community and the development of hands-on skills in arts advocacy, education, and engagement for our university students.
+NEUARTS, Neighborhood Engagement at the University of the Arts was co-created in 2013 by Anna Beresin and Lindsay Sparagana to simultaneously address two needs: a lack of access to arts programming for children in our local community and the development of hands-on skills in arts advocacy, education, and playful engagement for our university students.
 Photos by Co-pirate Lindsay Sparagana.